fenago/ml-bootcamp/Lab_6.md

 The
-project we prepared for this chapter is default prediction: we predict whether or not a customer will fail to pay back a loan.
+project we prepared for this lab is default prediction: we predict whether or not a customer will fail to pay back a loan.
 We learn how to train decision trees and random forest models with Scikit-learn and explore XGBoost---a library for implementing gradient boosting models.